dhellmann/pymotw-3/source/sys/exceptions.rst

 Exception Handling
 ==================

-:mod:`sys` includes features for trapping and working with exceptions.
+``sys`` includes features for trapping and working with exceptions.

 .. _sys-unhandled-exceptions: